Dudemanguy/mpv-manga-reader/README.md

 Defaults to `10`.
 This is the interval used by the `skip-forward` and `skip-backward` functions.

 ``trigger_zone``\
 Defaults to `0.05`.
 When in continuous mode, the manga reader attempts to be smart and change pages for you once a pan value goes past a certain amount (determined by the page dimensions and the vertical alignment).
-The trigger_zone is an additional value added to this parameter.
+The `trigger_zone` is an additional value added to this parameter.
 Basically, increasing the value will make it take longer for panning a page to change pages whereas decreasing does the opposite.

+``zoom_multiplier``\
+Defaults to `1`.
+When in continuous mode, a zoom level is automatically calculated and applied for the entire image.
+It attempts to be smart and zoom into a perfect fraction of the total size of all the stitched pages.
+The `zoom_multiplier` is an additional factor that is multiplied to this zoom level.
+Greater than 1 increases the zoom and less than 1 decreases it.

 ## License
 GPLv3